 - Dressing Station/Aid Posts: These units also were close to the front.
 They employed a medical officer, stretcher bearers and orderlies.
 There were two types of units, main and advanced.
-Under fire, they were never intended to provide life-saving surgery, but sometimes this was necessary.
+Dressing stations were under fire from the battlefield and were never intended to provide life-saving surgery, but sometimes surgery was performed out of necessary.
 Patients were either sent back to their units or on to a casualty clearing station.

-- Casualty Clearing Station: Abbreviated (CCS) and designated a number (for example, CCS #10), these units were located behind the front lines but were close enough to often hear bombardments.
-They received casualties from dressing stations.
-The men who arrived at the CSS were not sent there for a long-term stay.
+- Casualty Clearing Station: Abbreviated (CCS) and designated a number (for example, CCS #10).
+These units were located behind the front lines but were close enough personnel often heard bombardments.
+Casualties arrived from dressing stations, and men treated at a CSS did not stay long-term.
 They were treated and either sent back to the front or moved further behind the line to a stationary hospital.
 These units moved frequently but were usually located near a railway line.

 - Stationary/base Hospital: Generally in buildings, these provided long-term care.